ultraio/docs-blockchain/docs/tutorials/substreams/getting-started.experimental.md

 Some important configurations you need to know:

-- `statefulset: enabledPVC = false`: This will disable the persistent volume use for Ultra's deployment
+- `statefulset: persistentVolumeClaimEnabled = false`: This will disable the persistent volume claim which is only used in Ultra's deployment.
 - `localVolume: enabled = true`: This will enable local storage to replace cloud storage, this will make use of `minikube` persist file store.
 You can read more here [Persistent Volumes](https://minikube.sigs.k8s.io/docs/handbook/persistent_volumes/).
 - `p2p-peer-address = producer-0.producer.default.svc.cluster.local:9876`: you can see why I mentioned the importance of this config above.
 If you use a different name/namespace please update the according to the format mentioned in [DNS Pod](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pods) or simply use get pod IP and replace it here.